 This number is calculated according to the age at which you become disabled.
 However, a basic guideline to follow is having earned 40 total credits, half of which were earned in the last 10 years you worked.
 Of course, this can change according to your specific circumstances.
 Younger workers can qualify with a lower number of credits.
-Disability lawyer Sam Earley can help you with your unique situation.
+Georgia Disability Lawyer Sam Earley can help you with your unique situation.

 Disabilities That Qualify For Social Security Disability Benefits